maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 ![Let's Test](images/ETF/Slide20.jpg)

 With all this said, it is our time to test.
-The application is available at https://www.exploratorytestingacademy.com/app/ and eviltester’s original at https://eviltester.github.io/TestingApp/apps/eprimer/eprimer.html.
+The application is available at https://www.exploratorytestingacademy.com/app/ and [Alan Richardson's](https://twitter.com/eviltester) original at https://eviltester.github.io/TestingApp/apps/eprimer/eprimer.html.

 Pay attention to where you start from, how you learn, and how you decide on your next steps.
 After every single thing you execute, stop and ask yourself: what did you learn?